A BARDO IMMERSIVE MOVIE

 The central character Adam (23), works at a VR startup designing games.

-Over a weekend in Las Vegas, he hooks up with Chloe (21) at a music festival, overdoses and goes into a coma.
+Over a weekend in Las Vegas, he hooks up with Chloe (21), an escort, at a music festival, overdoses and goes into a coma.

 In the near-death state, he reunites with Julia (20) his college sweetheart (love of his life) who died three years earlier.